Pholourie (puh-law-ree) is a favorite street snack in T&T.

 Knead

-Step 3: The batter should be very soft and slurry-like.
+The batter should be very soft and slurry-like.
 Whip the batter to loosen any flour lumps in there.
-If there are any lumps, they will burst in the hot oil and can burn you pretty badly (and make a mess too).
+Lumps will burst in the hot oil and can burn you pretty badly (and make a mess too).
 So, be sure the batter is very smooth.

 Leave to rest

-Step 6: My mother-in-law has a great technique and makes perfect pholourie.
+My mother-in-law has a great technique for perfect pholourie.
 She does this by dipping her hand in a bowl of water before scooping up some batter.
-She closes her fingers to form a loose fist then turns her hand thumb side down over the oil.
+Her fingers close to form a loose fist then she turns her hand thumb side down over the oil.
 She usually squeezes her fingers to push the batter out of her hand through the space between her thumb and index finger.
 Doing this makes the pholourie rounded.
 (Check out the youtube video above for more).

 Here’s a look at inside.